Newpoki/poc-demo-ut/README.md

 ## Integration tests

 As said previously for [Custom hooks tests](#custom-hooks), `react-testing-library` allow us to write integration tests for a component.
-IMHO, we could, but we shouldn't test EVERY single components in the application.
+IMHO, we could, but we shouldn't test EVERY single components in the application with this lib.
 Only those who are re-used, UI components for exemple, like Buttons, Checkboxes, Input etc.

 See `src/components/tests/Button.test.tsx` or `src/App.test.tsx` for exemple.